About the Gap Report

 Who are the Lowest Income Renters?

-Of the 43.7 million renter households in the U.S., nearly 11 million have extremely low incomes at or below the poverty level or 30% of the area median income (AMI), whichever is higher.
-Forty-six percent of extremely low-income renter households are seniors or a householder with a disability.
-Another 37% are in the labor force.
+Of the 44 million renter households in the U.S., 10.8 million have extremely low incomes at or below the poverty level or 30% of the area median income (AMI), whichever is higher.
+Forty-eight percent of extremely low-income renter households are seniors or a householder with a disability.
+Another 43% are in the labor force, in school, or single-adult caregivers.
 Of those in the labor force, 43% usually work forty or more hours per week.

 There is a Severe Shortage of Affordable Housing for the Lowest Income Renters

-The U.S. has a shortage of seven million rental homes affordable and available to extremely low-income renters.
-Only 36 affordable and available rental homes exist for every 100 extremely low-income renter households.
+The U.S. has a shortage of 6.8 million rental homes affordable and available to extremely low-income renters.
+Only 37 affordable and available rental homes exist for every 100 extremely low-income renter households.
 Extremely low-income renters face a shortage in every state and major metropolitan area, including the District of Columbia.
-Among states, the supply of affordable and available rental homes ranges from only 18 for every 100 extremely low-income renter households in Nevada to 62 in West Virginia.
-Among the 50 largest metropolitan areas in the U.S, the supply ranges from 14 affordable and available rental homes for every 100 extremely low-income renter households in Las Vegas, NV, and Austin, TX, to 54 in Providence, RI.
+Among states, the supply of affordable and available rental homes ranges from only 20 for every 100 extremely low-income renter households in Nevada to 61 in Mississippi and Wyoming.
+Among the 50 largest metropolitan areas in the U.S, the supply ranges from 16 affordable and available rental homes for every 100 extremely low-income renter households in Las Vegas, NV to 50 in Providence, RI.

 The Shortage of Affordable Housing Results in Cost-Burdens and Housing Instability for Millions of Renters